Queensland fruit fly

 The main treatment is an insecticide bait that attracts and kills adult fruit flies There are two components to the bait – a protein to attract adult fruit flies and a low concentration of insecticide (these are called either fipronil or spinetoram) to kill the flies.

-Our staff will be visiting properties to apply bait treatment on and around trees on selected properties.
-Our operators are talking to residents when they can and are leaving information sheets in letterboxes.
+Our staff have applied bait treatment on and around trees on selected properties.
+Our operators have talked to residents when they could and left information sheets in letterboxes.

 The baits are toxic to fruit flies.
 We have taken every precaution to make sure the baits are safe around people and animals.
 Purely as a precaution, we recommend staying away from trees where bait has been used, and do not eat fruit and leaves from trees that have been treated.